 After the Tour of Belgium I flew directly to Nice, where a video taping for Canyon awaited.
 We got some great pictures on the Formula 1 course and especially in the tunnel in Morocco.
 I was particularly happy to be here after Sebastian Vettel brought in a German victory here over the weekend.
-I was perhaps not quite as fast underway as he was ;-) but my wheels did a good job too.

 In yesterday’s stage at the Tour of Belgium I had to go really deep for the first time in a long time.
 Recently I had been training a lot and quietly, that is classically putting in the kilometers.

 Just like last year I took a break after the Classics and am now returning to racing again on May 1.
 Even though I am still preparing for the highlights in the second half of the season, I will try to be at the start of the Radklassiker in Frankfurt in my best possible form.

 My legs are good, I got over the cobbles well and am now looking forward to the next weekends with Flanders and Roubaix.
 After I took it a little easy after Paris-Nice, the muscles are coming slowly back into form and hopefully will stay there ;-) At Harelbeke I could finish in the first chase group.
 There was no top result.

 That was sure a weekend to forget.
 Yesterday while in a very promising position, I was involved in mass crash, so that my race was over and today the bad luck struck me again.
 I was in the group with all the favourites.
 You could say: everything going well.
 Then suddenly a strong wave went through the group, from front to back.

 Second place, four seconds, but not the end of the world.
 Of course I am disappointed.
 I want to win every time I start a time trial.
 But I am also realistic.
 It is February and I must still work on my hardness after training rather quietly lately.
 And Castroviejo is not an unknown factor.